Joe Devine Airway Park

 Joe Devine Airway Park was a minor league baseball stadium in the western United States, located in Boise, Idaho.
 Opened in 1939, the ballpark was the home of Boise's teams (Pilots, Yankees, Braves) in the Class C Pioneer League, which briefly moved to Class A in 1963, the final year of the Braves and the ballpark.

-Originally "Airway Park," it was the home of the Pilots and was a few blocks east of the Boise Airport, then located at the present-day campus of Boise State University.
+Originally named "Airway Park," it was the home of the Pilots and was a few blocks east of the Boise Airport, then located at the present-day campus of Boise State University.
 The city donated 11 acre of the western portion of Municipal Park (now Kristin Armstrong Municipal Park) in 1939 for the ballpark.

 North of the nearby Boise River, the elevation of the natural grass field was approximately 2700 ft above sea level, and it was aligned to the southeast; the recommended alignment (home plate to center field) is east-northeast.
 Opened with a seating capacity of 3,000, it was increased to 5,000 after World War II.